 - First Aid boxes are located in many areas and Departments around the School.
 Eye wash stations are also provided in some Departments for emergency eyewash irrigation.
-The location of all First Aid boxes is outlined in Appendix 2. - First Aid boxes are clearly marked and each container adheres to the British Standard 8599.
-The School Nurse is responsible for checking and re-stocking First Aid boxes and for maintaining the annual register.
+The location of all First Aid boxes is outlined in Appendix 2. - First Aid boxes are clearly marked and each container adheres to the British Standard 8599 1:2019.
+The School Nurse is responsible for checking and re-stocking First Aid boxes on a termly basis and for maintaining the register.
 Any staff using the contents of a First Aid box must notify the School Nurse so that items can be replaced.
 The contents of First Aid boxes may vary, depending on particular needs in a specific location, and these boxes are checked regularly during Health & Safety audits.
 The contents of a First Aid box are outlined in Appendix 3. - A First Aid kit should be taken to all off-site activities and visits.
 Kits suitable for use on day trips and those involving overnight stays are available from the School Nurse and are checked by the appointed First Aider for the trip and the School Nurse.
-The teacher in charge of the trip is responsible for ensuring that the parental consent form is signed and completed with any relevant medical information for each pupil.
-All School vehicles contain First Aid boxes and these are monitored on a regular basis by the Keepers as part of their safety checks.
+The teacher in charge of the trip is responsible for ensuring that the School has received parental consent for any medication that may need to be administered. - All School vehicles contain First Aid boxes and these are monitored on a regular basis by the Keepers as part of their safety checks.
 They also form part of the regular Health & Safety audit checks along with defibrillators and eye-wash stations. - There are portable First Aid kits in the Sports Department, which must be taken to all matches.
-The kits must be returned to the Sports Hall for checking and restocking after every use; checks are undertaken by a member of the PE department. - First Aid kits are also held in the Adventure Society stores for use on both Adventure Society and Duke of Edinburgh Award trips.
+The kits must be returned to the Sports Hall for checking and restocking after every use; checks are undertaken by a member of the PE department.

+• First Aid kits are also held in the Adventure Society stores for use on both Adventure Society and Duke of Edinburgh Award trips.
 These kits are overseen by the Adventure Society staff but checked on an annual basis by the School Nurse.